Payum/PayumBundle/Resources/doc/custom_purchase_examples/stripe_checkout.md

 #app/config/config.yml

 payum:
-    gateways:
+    gateways_v2:
         your_gateway_here:
-            stripe_checkout:
+            factory: stripe_checkout
             publishable_key: 'get this from gateway'
             secret_key:      'get this from gateway'
 ```

 _**Attention**: You have to changed `your_gateway_name` to something more descriptive and domain related, for example `post_a_job_with_stripe`._